 Where does a masked ball start, were does it end?
 What does it define?
 Where is the limit?

 The situation today creates in a bizarre way an own masked ball, though very differently than at Venice’s masked ball.
 It is hard to see the full expression of our face when the whole mouth region is covered – we don’t show ourselves fully.
 We depend on the expression of our eyes and will need some benefit of the doubt to not misinterpret each other negatively.
 The mask gives us a little room for hiding ourselves.
 It isn’t a Venetian mask but it is still a mask.

-The masquerade mirrors to me a phenomenon in the outside we face inside: To be ourselves.
+The masquerade mirrors to me a phenomenon in the outside we face inside: How masked are we?

 It is much easier often to take on a mask, one for every day maybe, one for sundays and one for christmas.
 Sometimes we get confused and lost in our own ‘masquerade’.
 Too many masks can make us ill and if we wear it too long, we may have forgotten who we are without a mask.
 Or we literally don’t get any air anymore.